 |Genus||Orobanche||From the Greek orobos, a kind of vetch, and anchone, “choke or strangle” because of a parasitic habit, this was the Greek name of a plant that was parasitic on vetch|

 [An article has not been written yet.]

-Orobanche minor description by Thomas H. Kent, not updated.
+Orobanche minor description by Thomas H. Kent, last updated 25 May 2020.

 © FloraFinder.org.
 All rights reserved.